BNSF train engineers offered paid sick time and better schedules in new deal

 After this agreement, the engineers union now has deals to improve schedules with all the major freight railroads, including BNSF, Union Pacific, Norfolk Southern, CSX, Canadian National and Canadian Pacific Kansas City.
 But it still lacks sick time deals with CSX and both Canadian railroads.

 Norfolk Southern and UP are the only railroads so far to announce sick time deals with all their unions.
+But BNSF said it now has deals with all but one of its unions after this agreement.

+BNSF spokesperson Kendall Kirkham Sloan said the railroad is glad it has reached these deals “to help BNSF modernize its agreements to the benefit of its employees and their members.
+BNSF remains committed to continued dialogue, for those few remaining crafts that do not already have them.”

 BNSF is one of the nation’s largest railroads, with about 32,500 miles of track in the west.
 It’s owned by Warren Buffett’s Omaha, Nebraska-based Berkshire Hathaway conglomerate.